lupyuen/lupyuen.github.io/src/romfs.md

 );
 ```

-_But NuttX Emulator boots from a fixed NuttX Image, loaded from our Static Web Server.
-How did `a.out` appear inside the NuttX Image?_
+_But NuttX Emulator boots from a Fixed NuttX Image, loaded from our Static Web Server..._

+_How did `a.out` magically appear inside the NuttX Image?_

 We used a nifty illusion... __`a.out`__ was in the [__NuttX Image__](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/tcc/Image) all along!